Numerical results a quantum waveguide with Mixed boundary conditions: Introduction and the model

-The system we are going to study is given in Fig 1.
-We consider a quantum particle, this leads to the study of an Hamiltonian which we denote by $H_a(F)$, whose motion is confined to a pair of parallel plans of width $d$.
+The system we are going to study is given in Figure 1.
+This system is based on the work of Najar et al in \cite{reff} where it is proved that such system admits a discrete spectrum below its essential spectrum we are interested on numerical results of some of untreated cases in the mentioned reference.
+Here we our computation are based on Mathlab and Maple.\\ We consider a quantum particle, this leads to the study of an Hamiltonian which we denote by $H_a(F)$, whose motion is confined to a pair of parallel plans of width $d$.
 For simplicity, we assume that they are placed at $z=0$ and $z=d$.
 We shall denote this configuration space by $\Omega$ We suppose that the particle is a fermion of a nonzero charge $q$.
 We also assume that it is under influence of a homogeneous electric field of an intensity $E$, we denote $\displaystyle F:=Eq$.
 Without loss of generality we shall suppose in the following that $\displaystyle F\geq0$ and that the electric field is perpendicular to the electron plane.\\ Let $\displaystyle\gamma(a)$ be a disc of radius $a$, without loss of generality we assume that the center of $\displaystyle\gamma(a)$ is the point $(0,0,0)$;

 We set $\displaystyle \Gamma=\partial\Omega\diagdown \gamma(a)$.
 We consider Dirichlet boundary condition on $\Gamma$ and Neumann boundary condition on $\displaystyle\gamma(a)$.